Tahir001/website/_pages/AInotes.md

 location: "Toronto, Canada"
 ---

 The following page contains some of the knowledge I've gained about AI and ML throughout my years.
-Hoping to grow this over the next few years, as I climb the ladder & immerse myself in more AI-related work.
+As a independent researcher, I struggled alot with finding quality resources and suitable guidance which would have've saved me alot of time.
+I now keep this page as a curated guide for anyone trying to get into the AI space and to help them on their journey.

 <style>
 body {